whoizlaiba/OOP-Inventory-System/README.md

 - Tech: Includes brand and warranty
 - Food: Includes expiry date
 - Outfit: Includes size and fabric
+*Core Functionalities:*
+- Add new items with type-specific details
+- Delete items by ID
+- Search items by name or category
+- List all available inventory
+- Sell or restock items
+- Calculate total inventory value
+- Remove expired food items
+- Auto-save and load inventory from a JSON file

 ## Data Persistence